pzb/documents/docs/BR.md

 **Domain Label**: An individual component of a Domain Name.

-**Domain Name**: A set of one or more Domain Labels separated by the U+002E FULL STOP character.
+**Domain Name**: A set of one or more Domain Labels, each separated by a single full stop character (".").

 **Domain Namespace**: The set of all possible Domain Names that are subordinate to a single node in the Domain Name System.